 The brand’s user-friendly website makes it easy to create beautifully arranged photo books and albums.
 Its specialized editing software not only guides users through the process of uploading photos and organizing the books but gives them the utmost creative control over aspects like layout and text.
 The brand’s style veers minimal, letting the photos shine through.

-Artifact Uprising offers its hardcover books in a variety of colors with the option of a full photo or half photo dust jacket.
-The books are made with 100 percent recycled, 100-pound Mohawk Options paper that lends a premium feel.
-Softcover books come with 100 percent recycled Mohawk Options paper in a matte finish.
+Artifact Uprising offers its hardcover books in a variety of colors with the option of a full-photo or half-photo dust jacket.
+The books are made with 100% recycled, 100-pound Mohawk Options paper that lends a premium feel.
+Softcover books come with 100% recycled Mohawk Options paper in a matte finish.